 Protecting Your Identity Online

-1. Avoid Public Wi-Fi
+Avoid Public Computers and Wi-Fi

 You’ve likely taken precautions to secure your home network, so it makes sense to do most of your online activity there.
 Public computers are convenient, but be careful before entering passwords and sensitive account information when using these machines.
 Many store login data in the web browser history, so after you leave, the next person who uses that computer might be able to see your login credentials and access your account.
 When using public computers, always be sure to log out of any accounts you are signed in to, and it’s also a good idea to take it one step further and clear the device’s browser data when you are done.